adnenabdessaied/VisDiag/README.md

 ### Interactive mode
 The interactive mode allows us to assess a pre-trained network, generate new data and progressively fine tune the model to achieve better performances.
 This mode take the form of a GUI, imeplemented with [tkinter](https://docs.python.org/3/library/tkinter.html).
-To use it make sure that you have tkinter installed on your computer then execute
+To be able to use it, make sure that you have tkinter installed on your computer then execute:
 ```bash
 cd GUI
 python gui.py